libra/website/docs/reference/glossary.md

 A **client** is a piece of software that has the capability to interact with the Libra Blockchain.

-* It can allow the user to construct, sign, and submit new transactions to the admission control component of a validator node
+* It can allow the user to construct, sign, and submit new transactions to the admission control component of a validator node.
 * It can issue queries to the Libra Blockchain and request the status of a transaction or account.
 * A client can be run by the end-user, or on behalf of the end user (for example, for a custodial wallet).

 ### Consensus

-* **Consensus** is a component of a Validator Node.
+* **Consensus** is a component of a validator node.
 * The consensus component is responsible for coordination and agreement amongst all validators on the block of transactions to be executed, their order, and the execution results.
-* The Libra Blockchain is formed with these agreed-upon transactions, and their corresponding execution-results.
+* The Libra Blockchain is formed with these agreed-upon transactions, and their corresponding execution results.

 ### Consensus Protocol

-* A **consensus protocol** is collectively executed by n validator nodes, to accept or reject a transaction, and agree on the ordering of transactions and [execution results](#execution-results).
+* A **consensus protocol** is collectively executed by n validator nodes to accept or reject a transaction, and to agree on the ordering of transactions and [execution results](#execution-results).
 * See [BFT](#byzantine-fault-tolerance-bft)

 ### Custodial Wallet